 Occupation of Khinaligans

 The main activity of Khinaligans is sheep-breeding.
 Craft also played an essential role in their lives and culture.
-Khinalig women are mainly engaged in weaving and carpet-making.
+Women in Khinalig are mainly engaged in weaving and carpet-making.
 Recently, the growing interest in Khinalig and a large number of tourists coming here have made it possible for villagers to earn income from these areas.
 It is possible to get different carpets and clothes they wove.
 Rural people have been engaged in beekeeping since ancient times.

 Religion of Khinaligans